 The restaurateur, Mr Herbert Douglas, a portly gentleman in his late fifties, watched with great irritation the six rowdy young people who were making a racket in his restaurant by talking and giggling loudly.
 Normally those who dined at his restaurant were not only of maturer age group, but were also of a more genteel class of people.
 After all, his restaurant was noted for being classy and was situated in a classy area too.
 He wondered how they got in.
 They did not at all observe the proper dress code required for entering such an establishment as his.
 Casual clothes were not permitted and these six people wore nothing but singlets and jeans.

 ‘How could you let this mob in?’
-Herbert asked the receptionist angrily, pointing at the group.
+Herbert said to the receptionist, through clenched teeth, pointing at the group.

-‘I didn’t,’ answered the nervous receptionist, ‘I never saw them enter.’
+‘I didn’t,’ cried the nervous receptionist, ‘I never saw them enter.’